Becoming a Wilderness Paramedic

-|Degree Level||No degree required, but formal training necessary for licensure*|
+|Degree Level||None; formal training necessary for licensure|

 |Licensing||Paramedic licensure required in all states|

-|Technical Skills||Airway suction units, cots and stretchers, intravenous IV pumps, laryngoscopes, oxygen equipment and masks, splints and spine boards**|
+|Key Skills||Physical strength and compassion; strong relational, communication, critical-thinking, and problem-solving skills; familiarity with medical and information retrieval software, ability to use equipment including airway suction units, cots and stretchers, intravenous IV pumps, laryngoscopes, oxygen equipment and masks, splints, and spine boards|

 Sources: U.S. Bureau of Labor Statistics, O*Net OnLine, Job postings by employers (October 2012)